sigmer/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 Safe deployment stage can be "0", "1", "2", or "3".
 Each stage has a batch of regions.
 It does not support asterisk("*") sign.
 Safe deployment stage is optional.
 If you don't specify the safe deployment stage property in critera, when alerting calculates percentileDuration and affectedUserCount, it does not take safe deployment stage into consideration.
 So you won't have percentileDuration and affectedUserCount per safe deployment stage.
 For such a case, percentileDurationThresholdInMilliseconds, minAffectedUserCount and bottomMinAffectedUserCount specified in critiera are for all(combined, overall) the safe deployment stages.
-For the complete list of safe deployment stages and their regions, go to [https://aka.ms/portalfx/alerting/safe-deployment-stage][safe-deployment-stage]

 <a name="performance-configuration-what-is-datacentercode"></a>
 #### What is datacenterCode

 Datacenter code can be "`*`", "AM", "BY", etc. "`*`" represents all Azure Portal Production regions.
 Datacenter code is optional.
 If you don't specify the datacenterCode property in critera, when alerting calculates percentileDuration and affectedUserCount, it does not take datacenter into consideration.
 So you won't have percentileDuration and affectedUserCount per datacenter.
 For such a case percentileDurationThresholdInMilliseconds, minAffectedUserCount and bottomMinAffectedUserCount specified in critiera are for all(combined, overall) the datacenters.
-For the complete list of datacenter code names, go to [https://aka.ms/portalfx/alerting/datacenter-code-name][datacenter-code-name]
+For the complete list of datacenter code names, go to [datacenter code list](https://aka.ms/portalfx/alerting/datacenter-code-name)

 <a name="performance-configuration-when-do-the-alerts-trigger"></a>
 #### When do the alerts trigger